jerichosiahaya/jerichosiahaya.github.io/aboutme.md

 title: About me
 ---

-🧑 My name is Jericho Siahaya, a fifth term Information System undergraduate student at Multimedia Nusantara University with an interest in Big Data, UX Design and innovation through technology.
+🧑 My name is Jericho Siahaya, a sixth term Information System undergraduate student at Multimedia Nusantara University with an interest in Big Data, UX Design and innovation through technology.

 💻 HTML, Javascript, CSS, PHP, Python, R, Java, C#, (little bit) C and C++, Prototyping & Wireframing with Adobe XD.